 This may be a blow to some of our repeater Major Grant applicants, but the Association can no longer justify annual support at the level of £2000.
 We have therefore decided to preserve the security of regular funding for deserving repeater conferences by reducing the amount normally available.
 Applicants should still ask for the full amount in case funds happen to be less tight in that round, but they should be aware that the anticipated situation is that the cap will apply.
 No corresponding cap applies to repeater Minor Grant applications.

-Recipients of Major Grants are required to give the Mind Association first refusal on any volume of essays arising in whole or in part from the proceedings of the conference.
-The Mind Association collaborates with Oxford University Press on the highly selective publication of such volumes in its Occasional Series.
-Where the grant holder is a postgraduate or postdoctoral student, it is normally expected that a full member of department co-edit the volume.
-The Association and the Press aim to maintain the highest levels of quality and thematic coherence in these volumes, and all contributions are individually refereed upon submission of a complete manuscript.
+Where the conference grant holder is a postgraduate or postdoctoral student, it is normally expected that a full member of department co-edit the volume.
+The Association and the Press aim to maintain the highest levels of quality and thematic coherence in these volumes, and all contributions are individually subject to a process of ‘blind’ review handled by OUP upon submission of a complete manuscript including editor(s)’ introduction.

 Royalties on such volumes are paid to the Association, but volume editors are paid a fee out of these royalties in recognition of the considerable work involved in seeing the book through to publication.